-OVER THE FIRST FEW WEEKS of lockdown Charles conducted a series of online experiments.
-He began by creating a Facebook event and inviting friends to an evening of silhouettes cutting.
-This was followed by his blog post Can a Silhouettist work from home?
-The blog post led to a couple of short online corporate events.
-In these Charles cut silhouettes for teams of online workers.
-They were all working from home and their team leader wanted to hold a relaxed social eventing to boost morale.
+OVER THE FIRST FEW WEEKS of lockdown I conducted a series of online experiments.
+I began by creating a Facebook event and inviting friends to an evening of silhouette cutting.
+This was followed by my post Can a Silhouettist work from home?
+This led to a couple of short online events, cutting silhouettes for teams of online workers.
+They were all working from home and their team leader wanted to hold a relaxed social evening to boost morale.

 It turned into the highlight of the day.
-These things need an element of fun in there – having the silhouette cutting was inspired and really made the dayGraham, MD
+These things need an element of fun in there – having the silhouette cutting was inspired and really made the day”

 Online media appearances

-Charles recently made an appearance on Twitch, cutting a number of silhouettes (including James Acaster) on Stuart Goldsmiths “Infinite Sofa”.
-Stuart, like Charles, began he career as a Covent-Garden street artist.
+I recently made an appearance on Twitch, cutting a number of silhouettes (including James Acaster) on Stuart Goldsmiths “Infinite Sofa”.
+Stuart, like me, began he career as a Covent-Garden street artist.